Partygate: After the publication of Gray's report

-When presenting the report to the House of Commons on the afternoon of 25 May 2022, Johnson said he was humbled and took full responsibility, and renewed his apology for the 19 June 2020 Cabinet Office event which led to him getting a FPN.
+When presenting the report to the House of Commons on the afternoon of 25 May 2022, Johnson said he was humbled and took full responsibility, and renewed his apology for the 19 June 2020 Cabinet Office event which led to him receiving a fixed penalty notice (FPN).
 He said that at events he had briefly attended to thank staff, he had not known about subsequent rule breaking now revealed.
 Improvements had been made to organisation and senior management.
 Starmer said the government had set a low standard for conduct, and stated his own pledge to resign if a FPN was given to him for the Durham event.
 Johnson was asked by Conservative Robert Buckland if he had "deliberately lied" when telling the Commons that rules had been followed, Johnson said no, he had believed he was attending work events and, except for the Cabinet Office event, "that has been vindicated by the investigation".

 It is alleged that there was a gathering in the Johnsons' flat on 19 June 2020, the Prime Minister's birthday.
 This was not mentioned in Gray's report.
-The allegation is that a Downing Street aide received text messages from Carrie Johnson that said she was in the flat with two friends, with Boris Johnson later joining them.
+The allegation is that a Downing Street aide received text messages from Carrie Johnson (then Carrie Symonds) that said she was in the flat with two friends, with Boris Johnson later joining them.
 A spokesperson for Carrie Johnson said that Gray had been made aware of these texts, but an aide with copies of the texts said, according to The Sunday Times, that they wrote to Case about them, offering to share them with Gray's team, but was ignored.
 Labour called for a further investigation.

 On 7 June 2022, Patrick Vallance, the Government's chief scientific adviser, in a reply to a question about whether Partygate had tarnished his feelings about the time during the pandemic that he spent in government said, "it was really important at all stages that everyone stuck to the rules [...]
 It only works when people stick to them and it's very disappointing that that wasn't the case".

 The Guardian has carried reports that cocaine residue was found after two of the events at 10 Downing Street.